 Toxic Narcissist Relationship Style: Their goal is to establish themselves as better than you and make you feel inferior and inadequate.
+That’s how this type of narcissist acts right on a first date.
 Life with them is one long putdown.
 You can never please them.
 They will never praise you.
 Any self-confidence that you entered the relationship with is likely to get eroded and replaced with self-doubt.

 Devaluation and Narcissistic Personality Disorder

 All Narcissists will devalue other people to support their own self-esteem.
 By devalue, I mean that they will say insulting things that are designed to make someone else feel worthless.
 The three types of Narcissists differ, however, in whom they devalue, how often they devalue, and when they devalue.

 Exhibitionist Narcissists will openly devalue other people whenever they cannot get the admiration that they crave or when they feel criticized.
 In general, they will not devalue people that they consider above them on the status totem pole, only those who are competing with them or who are clearly below them.